 Note that metadata associated with your dataset will automatically be updated if you change the public access level of your dataset.

 Redivis creates a DOI for every version of a dataset, allowing for authoritative references and reproducibility of data used in researchers' work.
 Per DataCite guidelines, once a dataset has more than one version, Redivis will also issue a DOI for the dataset as a whole, whose metadata will reflect the latest version of the dataset.
 All version DOIs will point to this canonical DOI, and also link to each other (as previous / next versions) in the DataCite metadata.
 This structure improves discoverability and disambiguation when referencing versioned datasets.

 Featured datasets will be prominently displayed on the main page of your organization's data portal, and may rank higher in search results.
 To feature a dataset, right click on that dataset and change its status to featured.

 As your organization creates datasets, you may find it easier to perform certain dataset management operations in bulk.
-To do so, shift/cmd+click to select multiple datasets in the list, and right click and select the option to edit in bulk.
+To do so, shift/cmd+click to select multiple datasets in the list, and right click to apply options to all selected datasets.